mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 #### Absolute _point_ origin

-In cases where we want to implement an isolated independent space which points are not compatible with other spaces, even of the same quantity type, we should manually predefine an absolute point origin.
+In cases where we want to implement an isolated independent space in which points are not compatible with other spaces, even of the same quantity type, we should manually predefine an absolute point origin.